We earn commissions if you shop through the links below. Read more

 How to start a fitness business

-Americans have never been more concerned about their health, which is helping drive widespread interest in achieving better fitness.
-The US gym and fitness industry is worth $36 billion after years of strong growth.
-As the pandemic recedes and people get back out there, that market expansion is expected to continue.
+The US gym and fitness industry is worth $31.2 billion in 2023.
 Even if you’re not a fitness junkie, you could start your own fitness business and help people live healthier, happier lives while earning a solid income.

 You don’t even need a physical location.
 If you have some experience in fitness, you could begin by offering online classes, such as in yoga, Zumba or pilates.
 Then, once you’ve built up a brand, you could open your first location and start building your fitness empire.
 Just be sure to get all the required licenses and permits as well as a strong insurance plan — you don’t want your new fitness business to be sidetracked by a customer injury.